simple-icons/simple-icons/README.md

 */
 ```

-Alternatively you can import the needed icons individually, where `[ICON SLUG]` is replaced by an [icon slug].
+Alternatively you can import the needed icons individually, where `[ICON SLUG]` is replaced by a [slug].
 This is useful if you are e.g. compiling your code with [webpack](https://webpack.js.org/) and therefore have to be mindful of your package size:

 ```javascript